NHSDigital/nhs-notify-supplier-api/docs/collections/_consumers/acceptance.md

 Prove that your system can correctly:

-- Identify letters that require forwarding.
+- Identify letters that require forwarding
 - Update their status to FORWARDED including specifying the reason why the letter was forwarded
 - Stop further local processing or dispatch